So, you need to find where to buy dry ice and have no idea where to start?

 Absolutely.
 A normal picnic cooler works perfectly.
 Just remember to leave the lid slightly unlatched to let the gas out.

-It depends on the cooler, but you can generally expect a 10-pound block to last about 24 hours.
-Check out my storage tips above to make it last longer.
+In a typical insulated cooler, you can generally expect a 10-pound block to last about 24 hours.
+To make it last longer, fill any empty space in the cooler with crumpled newspaper.

 Just let it “melt” away in a safe, ventilated spot where no one can touch it.